 There’s not a set I can go on that I don’t know a dozen people—that we have history.

-How would you summarize the influence of Peter DeLuise on When Calls the Heart?
+How does Martin Cummins summarize the influence of Peter DeLuise on When Calls the Heart?

 You know, Peter makes things easy.
 He doesn’t overshoot.
 He’s confident and he’s relaxed.

 One of the things I love about working with When Calls the Heart is that everybody knows their job.
 We have a lot of the same people who have been there for the whole ride, or most of the ride—people stick around because it’s a really nice atmosphere.
 It’s super relaxed.
 You always go to the same place every day.
 It’s like the 9-to-5 of the film industry.
 We only do flat 12s.